-Piet Eeckhout studied law (lic.iur.) and European law (lic.Eur.iur – equivalent to LLM) at the University of Ghent, Belgium, where he also obtained his PhD degree.
-Before joining King’s College London in 1998 he taught at the University of Ghent and at the University of Brussels (VUB).
+Piet Eeckhout is Professor of EU Law, and Academic Director of UCL’s European Institute.
+From 1 August 2017 he is Dean of UCL Faculty of Laws.
+Before joining UCL in 2012, he was Director of the Centre of European Law, at King’s College London (1998-2012).
+He studied law (lic.iur.) and European law (lic.Eur.iur – equivalent to LLM) at the University of Ghent, Belgium, where he also obtained his PhD degree.
+Before coming to London in 1998 he taught at the University of Ghent and at the University of Brussels (VUB).
 Between 1994 and 1998 he worked in the chambers of Advocate General Jacobs at the European Court of Justice.

 Professor Eeckhout’s research covers many areas of EU law and of international economic law.
 He has published papers on EU constitutional law, human rights law, internal market law, judicial protection, state aid law, and on various questions of WTO law.
 One of his main research interests is EU external relations, and his monograph on the subject is the leading text in this area.

 Professor Eeckhout is particularly interested in the relationships between different legal systems, national, European, and international.
 His research into the legal effect of WTO law in EU law, and into the application of EU human-rights standards in national law is nurtured by this interest.
 He explores ways and means to interconnect and integrate legal systems so as to combat legal fragmentation.